exasol/row-level-security/doc/system_requirements.md

 #### Tables with Both Roles and Tenants Restrictions
 `req~tables-with-both-roles-and-tenants-restrictions~1`

-If a table contains both roles restrictions and tenants restrictions, then only tenants restrictions will be applied.
+If a table contains both roles restrictions and tenants restrictions, both of them are applied.

-Rationale:

-As a concept of tenant's access is more limited than a concept of an access with roles, tenant's access should be treated with a higher priority.
+To access the data a user needs:
+    1. To be the right tenant.
+    2. To have the right role.

 Covers: